dmcpton/async-cas-client/README.md

 ## Usage

+See the [full API documentation](./API.md) for more details.

 This package provides an object that, when constructed, has two methods: `generateLoginUrl(serviceUrl)` and `validateTicket(ticket[, serviceUrl])`.
-(For complete API documentation, see [API.md](./API.md)).
 It's important to note that `generateLoginUrl` is synchronous, and returns a string, while `validateTicket` returns a `Promise` which will either reject on any error (from network errors to authentication errors), or resolve to an object of the form `{ user, attributes }`. **This might change** in different minor versions -- see above -- as I haven't decided to treat authentication errors differently from all other errors yet.

 Construct a `CasClient` object like this: